qradiolink/qradiolink/README.md

 Known issues:
 - In low light, the automatic adjustment of ISO in the video camera can cause very long times to capture a frame.
 The solution is to use plenty of lighting for video.
-- When changing the FFT size, the FFT display can sometimes disappear or look wrong.
-The application needs to be restarted to correct this.

 Running
 -------